 In August 2011 the City of Wildwood's financial resources to cover maintenance of the bathrooms on the Boardwalk and sufficient police presence at the growing number of special events held on the island and promoted by the Authority could no longer be sustained.
 As a result the Authority developed a plan to insure the Wildwoods remained a safe, clean and friendly tourist destination.
 The Authority again brought the 3 Municipalities together and developed a Memorandum of Understanding dated March 23, 2012 that allowed the Municipalities to increase the amount collected in TDF's.
-With the increase through its event support budget the Authority could allocate those additional TDF funds generated back to each Municipality and the Boardwalk Special Improvement District subject to certain collection criteria.
+With the increase and through its event support budget, the Authority could allocate those additional TDF funds generated back to each Municipality and the Boardwalk Special Improvement District subject to certain collection criteria.
 In 2012 the 3 Municipalities implemented the new fee structure; however, North Wildwood had already sent out their 2012 bills and received most of their collections.
 Despite this fact the Authority realized a 40% increase in collections allowing the Authority to return approximately \$350,000 in funding for public health and safety.
-The MOU has remained in place through 2016, with all 3 Municipalities collecting under the latest fee structure.
-In 2016 there was a 3% decrease in overall collections, but the Authority still returned approximately \$352,000 in funding for public health and safety.
+The MOU has remained in place through 2018, with all 3 Municipalities collecting under the latest fee structure.
+In 2018, there was a 11% increase in overall collections and the Authority returned approximately \$434,257 in funding for public health and safety.